adam-rumpf/mathematica-class-demonstrations/README.md

 Due to the fact that these demonstrations require the user to own Mathematica, in 2021 I began remaking some of them as Jupyter Notebooks in order to make them more easily accessible.
 That project can be found [here](https://github.com/adam-rumpf/jupyter-class-demonstrations).
 Individual demonstrations with a Jupyter Notebook version are marked below.

 Some of these projects have been uploaded to the [_Wolfram Demonstrations Project_](http://demonstrations.wolfram.com/).
-My creator page can be found at http://demonstrations.wolfram.com/author.html?author=Adam+Rumpf.
+My creator page can be found [here](http://demonstrations.wolfram.com/author.html?author=Adam+Rumpf).

 Most of these files are meant to be used by evaluating the entire notebook and then interacting with the resulting Manipulate environments or other functions.
 All of the individual notebook files are completely standalone and meant to be downloaded à la carte depending on your interests.